-Arunachal: Toko Telyi Becomes First Arunachali Selected for Bhartendu Natya Academy
+Arunachal: Toko Telyi Becomes First Arunachali Selected for Bharatendu Natya Academy

 Also Read- Audition for Miss and Mr Apatani Capital Complex 2024 begins

-The Kamsa Dramatics Society Celebrated the Toko Telyi achievement, and stated that “ Toko Telyi has been selected as the first Arunachali member to join the esteemed two-year program at Bhartendu Natya Academy, one of India’s top theatre institutes.
+The Kamsa Dramatics Society Celebrated the Toko Telyi achievement, and stated that “ Toko Telyi has been selected as the first Arunachali member to join the esteemed two-year program at Bharatendu Natya Academy, one of India’s top theatre institutes.
 This achievement fills our society with immense pride and happiness.
 Congratulations to Telyi on this significant milestone” !

-Meanwhile, As Toko Telyi embarks on this new journey, the entire state of Arunachal Pradesh stands behind him, celebrating his success and wishing him the very best for his future endeavors at the Bhartendu Natya Academy.
+Meanwhile, As Toko Telyi embarks on this new journey, the entire state of Arunachal Pradesh stands behind him, celebrating his success and wishing him the very best for his future endeavors at the Bharatendu Natya Academy.